tomkerkhove/promitor/docs/walkthrough/index.md

   --resource-group PromitorRG
 ```

+This will save these credentials to your kubeconfig file and set your new cluster as your current context for all `kubectl` commands.

 Verify your credentials and check that your cluster is up and running with `kubectl get nodes`.

 ## Set up Helm and Tiller

 You'll use Helm to install Tiller, the server-side component of Helm.
-For clusters with RBAC (Role-Based Access Control, which is enabled by default on AKS clusters), you'll need to set up a service account for Tiller:
+For clusters with RBAC (Role-Based Access Control, which is enabled by default on AKS clusters), you'll need to set up a service account for Tiller.

-- Create a file called `helm-rbac.yaml` with the following:
+Create a file called `helm-rbac.yaml` with the following:

 ```YAML
 apiVersion: v1